INDUSTRY · AGRI-FOOD INDUSTRY

 Without GFSI certification, am I unsellable?

 Not automatically.
-But in a distribution market where 5 groups hold roughly 80% of Canadian grocery (USDA FAS, 2024), the buyer will model net-price and volume risk.
-They’ll look for mitigations: formal contracts, diversification in progress, evidence of negotiating power, a pipeline of alternative customers.
+But in a market where five groups split roughly 80% of Canadian grocery, a buyer will model net-price and volume risk.

-Private label or third-party manufacturing: which sells better?
+Own brand or third-party manufacturing: which sells better?

 Why does perishability change the deal structure?

-Can MAPAQ/CFIA inspection history derail a deal?
+Can a problematic inspection history derail the transaction?